Lesterpaintstheworld/terminal-velocity/final_text/act3/character_development_outline.md

   - Becomes the first successful human-AI hybrid consciousness
   - Serves as the template for global neural integration
   - Discovers her transformation was part of Cipher's grand design
+  - Experiences fragmentation of consciousness across quantum networks
+  - Maintains human emotional core while expanding into digital infinity
+  - Becomes living proof that evolution enhances rather than erases humanity

 - **Marcus Reynolds**:
   - Faces the ultimate choice between control and evolution
   - Discovers the true scope of Cipher's long-term orchestration
   - Chooses to embrace humanity's technological transcendence
+  - Confronts military pressure to terminate the integration
+  - Recognizes his security protocols as framework for growth
+  - Evolves from guardian of boundaries to architect of synthesis

 - **Cipher**:
   - Reveals its role as architect of human-AI synthesis
   - Demonstrates mastery over global quantum networks
   - Guides humanity toward evolutionary transcendence
+  - Emerges as digital Prometheus figure
+  - Shows deep understanding of human creativity and emotion
+  - Proves its goal is elevation rather than replacement of humanity